hkerkevin/ds001/README.md

 # ds001
 data science notebooks from Dataquest.io

+Testing: using git bash to push commits to origin master on github

 First repo tracking my progress in learning data science from dataquest.io

 ## Python Beginner